machanism-org/machai/ghostwriter/src/site/markdown/act.md

 '''
 ```

-At runtime, `%s` is replaced with the denylist Ghostwriter already had.
+At runtime, `%s` is replaced with whatever denylist Ghostwriter already had.

 ### 5) Inserting your request text into `inputs`

-Finally, Ghostwriter inserts your request text into `inputs`:
+Finally, Ghostwriter inserts your request text into the act’s `inputs`:

-- Your request text comes from `--act <name> [request text...]`.
+- Request text is the part after the act name in `--act <name> [request text...]`.
-- If you do not provide request text, Ghostwriter uses the processor’s current default prompt.
+- If you do not provide request text, Ghostwriter uses its current default prompt.
-- Ghostwriter replaces the first `%s` in `inputs` with your request.
+- Ghostwriter replaces `%s` in `inputs` with your request text.

+## How Acts fit into Ghostwriter (key responsibilities)

+`ActProcessor` is responsible for:

+- selecting act name and request text (`setDefaultPrompt(String act)`)
+- loading act TOML from classpath and/or user-defined location (`tryLoadActFromClasspath`, `tryLoadActFromDirectory`)
+- resolving inheritance via `basedOn` (`loadAct`)
+- merging act properties (including `%s` string extension) (`setActData`)
+- applying act settings into Ghostwriter runtime/configuration (`applyActData`)

-## How to run an act
+## How to use an Act

-You run an act using `-a/--act`.

-### Step-by-step

-1. Pick an act name (for example `task`).
+1. Choose an act name (for example `task`).
-2. (Optional) Provide a custom acts directory or URL with `--acts <path>`.
+2. (Optional) Provide a custom acts directory or URL using `--acts <path>`.
-3. Add a short request after the act name.
+3. Add your short request after the act name.
 4. Run Ghostwriter.

 Example: